kate1406/WP-custom-theme/readme.txt

-Opis projekta:
+Project description:

-- kreirala sam custom theme "unikety"
+- custom theme "unikety" from scratch
-- tema je kreirana 'from scratch' (nisam koristila eightshift)
-- sadržaj stranice dohvaća se dinamički, hardkodirala sam jedino load more button koji se nalazi na front-page
-- za funkcionalnost load more button-a koristila sam wp-rest.
-Dohvaćaju se postovi on button click, dok se na on load event uvijek dohvaća i prikazuje samo jedan post.
-TODO: pagination;
+- load more button is hardcoded, everything else is dynamic
+- page is responsive
-- stranica je responzivna, koristila sam bootstrap i font awesome
+- using bootstrap and font awesome
-- za navigation menu koristila sam walker klasu
+- using walker class for navigation menu